 The course helps students appreciate current and emerging computing technologies and the benefits of their use, and they learn to recognise the ethical issues and potential risks when using computers.

-The course is open to students who join The Perse at Year 9 and have not previously studied computer science, as we recap on the basics.
+The course is open to students who join The Perse at Year 9 and have not previously studied computer science, as we recap on the basics and provide some structured Year 7/8 review material to aid the transition.

 - Providing stretch

-We set optional tasks each half term for pupils who would like to do extra work to deepen their knowledge, from writing a program to find the Highest Common Factor of two integers to researching the origins of the World Wide Web.
+We regularly set optional tasks for pupils who would like to do extra work to deepen their knowledge or skills, from writing a program to find the Highest Common Factor of two integers to researching the origins of the World Wide Web.
+Certain coding websites such as projecteuler.net, code.org or hackerrank.com are popular places to develop programming skills.

 - Beyond the classroom

 There is plenty of scope for extension for those who develop a passion for the subject.
-A weekly Programming Society offers a range of certificates, material and competitions and programming also forms part of the activities of Lego Robotics Society.
-We also offer a Raspberry Pi club.
+The Perse Programmers club runs weekly, offering a range of certificates, extension problems and competitions.

-We also offer Digital Literacy club to enable students to achieve industry-approved Microsoft and Adobe qualifications.
-The certification covers a range of technologies including Word, Excel, PowerPoint, PhotoShop, Flash, Dreamweaver and Software Development.
+We also offer Digital Literacy club to enable students to achieve industry-approved Microsoft Office Specialist qualifications.